Android Pie: History

-Custom distributions

-There are, as of August 2019, a handful of notable custom Android distributions (ROMs) of 9 Pie.
+Android Pie was the last version to be named after a confectionary product, with subsequent versions having only a numeric version.

 Features

 User experience

-Android Pie utilizes a refresh of Google's "material design" language, unofficially referred to as "Material Design 2.0".
-The revamp provides more variance in aesthetics, encouraging the creation of custom "themes" for the base guidelines and components rather than a standardized appearance.
+Android Pie refreshes the operating system's user interface to utilize Material Design 2; the revamp provides more variance in aesthetics, encouraging the creation of custom "themes" for the base guidelines and components rather than a standardized appearance.
 Bottom-aligned navigation bars are also more prominent.
-As applied to Android Pie's interface, rounded corners (influenced by the proprietary Google theme used by in-house software implementing Material Design 2.0) are more prominent.
-In addition, Pie contains official support for screen cutouts ("notches"), including APIs and system behaviors depending on their size and position.
+As applied to Android Pie's interface, rounded corners (influenced by the proprietary Google theme used by in-house software implementing Material Design 2) are more prominent.

+Pie adds official support for screen cutouts (including "notches" and "hole-punch" designs), including APIs for adjusting UI elements and behaviors depending on their size and position.
 Android certification requirements restrict devices to two cutouts, which may only be along the top or bottom of the screen.

 The most significant user interface change on Pie is a redesigned on-screen navigation bar.
 Unlike previous versions of Android, it only consists of a slim home button, and a back button rendered only when available.
 The bar utilizes gesture navigation: swiping up opens the "Overview" screen, a redesign of the existing recent apps menu.
 Swiping the handle to the right activates application switching.
 The gesture bar is used primarily on new devices such as the Pixel 3; existing devices may either use the previous navigation key setup or offer the ability to opt into gesture navigation.
 As opposed to the previous recent apps menu, Overview utilizes a horizontal layout rather than vertical, and text may also be selected and copied from apps appearing there (although this uses OCR rather than the native text as to conserve resources).
 The Pixel Launcher exclusively supports the ability to access the app drawer and most recently used apps from the overview as well.
 However, this integration is proprietary, as there are no current plans to offer the necessary integration to third-party software due to security concerns.
 In addition, when rotation lock is enabled, rotating the device causes a screen rotation button to appear on the navigation bar.